AshCashh/University-Notes/My Second Brain/C Programming.md

 ^d9ce35

 The purpose of returning a zero at the end of the main function is to signify the exit status code of the process.
-An exit status of 0 is traditionally used to indicated sucess, while all non-zero values indicate failure.
+An exit status of 0 is traditionally used to indicated success, while all non-zero values indicate failure.

 ## Statements
 C programs are made up of statements.
 Statements are placed within scopes (indicated by braces ({})) and are executed in the order they are placed.
 All statements in C must terminate with a semicolon (;).
 Although assembly instructions translate to a single OPCODE, a single C statement can translate to multiple OPCODEs.